olgaivolga/cypress-demo-test/README.md

 1. See [GitHub Actions](https://github.com/olgaivolga/demo-test/actions/runs/1950748572) for the videos of the run.

-- Pick a run and scroll down to Artifacts section
+- Scroll down to Artifacts section
+- Download videos

 2. Alternatively tests can be run locally using Docker